jasongrimes/grimesit-mm/_pages/services.md

 ## Full-stack web development

-Web application development is the core of how Grimes IT creates value.
+Web application development is at the core of how Grimes IT creates value.

 ### User interfaces